 Sexual victimization is an extremely traumatic experience for anyone, regardless of age or gender.
+Half of all victims fear they will be killed during a sexual assault, even where there is no weapon used.
 Victims often experience fear, anger and an overwhelming sense of loss of control over their bodies.
 He/she may also feel dirty, ashamed, guilty and embarrassed.